Gv3N/Gv3N/README.md

 ### Interests

-🤖 **CI/CD Automation:**
+🤖 **Backend Development & Automation:**

--   I'm fascinated by the world of Continuous Integration and Continuous Deployment.
+-   I'm fascinated by the world of Continuous Integration and Continuous Deployment and DevOps practices.
 I actively seek ways to streamline development processes and improve project delivery through automation.

-### Availability

-🌐 **Remote Work:**

--   I am open to remote opportunities and believe in the power of collaboration, no matter where the team is located.
-Let's connect and explore how we can create great things together!

 ### Let's Connect